 And a bit further out but definitely worth the drive is M Resort, a sophisticated boutique hotel with ultra-sleek rooms with floor-to-ceiling windows as well as two heated infinity pools, a pair of hot tubs and a world-class spa where you can unwind when you’re all networked out.

-For a taxi from McCarran International Airport to Henderson, expect to pay about $45 (closer to $60 if there is a lot of traffic).
-And rest assured, ride-hailing fans.
-Uber and Lyft no longer are banned from the Silver State, and you can be picked up by these rides at the airport.
+For a taxi from McCarran International Airport to Henderson, expect to pay about $40.
+And rest assured, ride-hailing fans, Uber and Lyft no longer are banned from the Silver State, and you can be picked up by these rides at the airport.

 For an eco-conscious and economical option, consider the RTC Southern Nevada bus.
-For just a few bucks, be whisked around town and reuse the ticket for up to 24 hours.
+For several bucks, be whisked around town and reuse the ticket for up to 24 hours.
 And because Henderson is regularly ranked as one of the top 10 safest cities in the United States based on FBI statistics, you can feel secure doing so.

 Eat where the locals do

-Green Valley’s own Hank’s Fine Steaks and Martinis™, with its sleek, mid-century ambiance, is known for impeccable service, juicy prime steaks, and fresh seafood flown in daily.
+Green Valley’s own Hank’s Fine Steaks and Martinis, with its sleek, mid-century ambiance, is known for impeccable service, juicy prime steaks, and fresh seafood flown in daily.

 For a true favorite among locals, check out Todd’s Unique Dining.
 And don’t be fooled by the restaurant’s casual atmosphere.
 Todd’s creative dishes, which change daily and use the freshest of ingredients, will impress even the most sophisticated palates.